 Vesting.
 Vesting is the minimum length of service needed to qualify for a retirement benefit.
-You become vested when you have at least five years of creditable service.
+You become vested when you have at least five years (60 months) of service credit.
 Once you are vested, you are eligible for a retirement benefit if you meet the age and service requirements for your plan.

 Unreduced retirement.
 Under VRS, normal retirement age for political subdivision employees eligible for enhanced hazardous duty coverage is age 60.
-You become eligible for an unreduced benefit at age 60 with at least five years of creditable service or at age 50 with at least 25 years of creditable service.
+You become eligible for an unreduced benefit at age 60 with at least five years of service credit or at age 50 with at least 25 years of service credit.
 The mandatory retirement age for political subdivision hazardous duty employees is age 70, excluding sheriffs, regional jail superintendents and jail farm superintendents.
 There is no mandatory retirement age for these employees.